1. Home

 • Medical or legal topics require formal qualifications

-• SEO, marketing, or trades rely more on practical expertise
+• SEO, marketing, and digital strategy rely on practical expertise

-• Hobbies and everyday topics rely on depth, accuracy, and usefulness
+• Hobbies or lifestyle topics rely on depth, clarity, and usefulness

 • Clear understanding of nuances and limitations